kcooperdev/pillars_of_oop/README.md

 An real world example of inherits would be a old phone and new phone, a new phone inheritance the functionality of an old phone which includes phone calling, messaging, volume buttons, screen display, etc...

-I also an article version of this here: https://dev.to/kcooperdev